Sweden

 FAR

-FAR’s responsibilities include (i) translating and issuing international standards such as ISA and the IESBA Code of Ethics; (ii) conducting quality assurance reviews of members, except for those who perform statutory audits of public interest entities; (iii) monitoring and enforcing mandatory continuing professional development (CPD) requirements for members as well as compliance with auditing, accounting and ethical standards; (iv) conducting examinations for members who qualify to become authorized accounting consultants, authorized payroll consultant and authorized tax consultants as well as licensing auditors to perform audits of financial entities; (v) promoting implementation of accounting and auditing and other professional standards; and (vi) conducting an investigative and disciplinary system for its members.
-FAR’s commercial activities include arranging conferences and seminars, producing books, journals, and digital products, as well as providing education programs both at IPD and CPD levels.
+FAR's responsibilities include (i) translating and issuing international standards such as ISA and the IESBA Code of Ethics; (ii) conducting quality assurance reviews of members, except for those who perform statutory audits of public interest entities; (iii) monitoring and enforcing mandatory continuing professional development (CPD) requirements for members as well as compliance with auditing, accounting and ethical standards; (iv) conducting examinations for members who qualify to become authorized accounting consultants, authorized payroll consultant and authorized tax consultants as well as licensing auditors to perform audits of financial entities; (v) promoting the implementation of accounting and auditing and other professional standards; and (vi) conducting an investigative and disciplinary system for its members.
+FAR's commercial activities include arranging conferences and seminars, producing books, journals, and digital products, and providing education programs at IPD and CPD levels.

 In addition to being a member of IFAC, FAR is a member of Accountancy Europe and the Nordic Federation of Public Accountants.

-Srf Konsulter (Srf)
+Srf Konsulterna (Srf)

 Srf is a voluntary membership professional accountancy organization established in 1936 for authorized accountants and payroll consultants.
 Srf offers accounting consultant qualifications as well as authorized accounting consultant qualifications to members.
 Srf monitors and enforces mandatory CPD requirements for members and conducts quality checks every six years.
 Its members adhere to the Code of Ethics as issued by FAR.
+Srf is not a member of IFAC.

 • Projects or Other Information